CogentRoleplayCommunity/FogentRoleplay/src/Characters/PC/RPBCACUEAIIBH/Annakishi.md

 - ~ 92 lb

 ### Body:
 - Slender humanoid with obvious feminin curves.
 She has 4 arms sprouting laterally from the top of her torso, the upper 2 arms end in chelae (pinchers) while the lower 2 in human hands covered in carapace from the outside, but soft on the inside.
-She has slightly bulging wing muscles on the top of her back and 4 translucent wings neatly tucked on her back, the top 2 being somewhat longer then the bottom 2, and purple accented natural carapace protecting the outsid of her limbs and torso.
+She has slightly bulging wing muscles on the top of her back and 4 translucent wings neatly tucked on her back, the top 2 being somewhat longer but narrower then the bottom 2, and purple accented natural carapace protecting the outsid of her limbs and torso.

 ### Hair:
 - She wears her long wavy brown hair loose.